SuienS/ai-art-detector/README.md

 # ArtBrain: AI Art Detector
 This repository contains code for the prototype application developed as a part of my research project in MSc Data Science at Nottingham Trent University.
+The repo contains two main applications; an cloud based application and on-device application.

 ## Contents
  - AppFastAPI: ArtBrain developed using FastAPI.